Make Request Conditional

 Before and when making requests conditional, ask yourself:

-• How does the additional overhead (calculation of hashes, additional storage used by timestamps) compare to the expected savings?
+• How does the additional overhead to calculate the hashes, or the extra storage used by timestamps and versioning numbers compare to the expected savings?

 • Does the condition cover all the data returned in the response?
 For example, when the data contains nested structures, a change in a contained element must be detected.
-Otherwise, clients might see stale data.
+Otherwise, clients might work with stale data.

-• How does a Conditional Request count towards a Rate Limit?
+• How does a Conditional Request count towards a Rate Limit [Zimmermann et al. 2022]?

-Do not blindly start caching all API responses on the client side.
-Cache design is hard to get right, for instance knowing when to invalidate cache entries is not trivial.
+Do not mindlessly start caching all API responses on the client side.
+Cache design is hard to get right.
+For instance, knowing when to invalidate cache entries is not trivial [Karlton 2009].

-Our catalog includes the Introduce Version Identifier refactoring that focuses on versioning endpoints, not Data Elements.
+Our catalog includes an Introduce Version Identifier refactoring that focuses on versioning endpoints, not Data Elements.